miklevin/MikeLev.in/_posts/2023-05-15-evolution-tortoise-to-meet-our-ai-overlords-before-they-meat-us.md

 Like it was... :b4.
-That's what I do to jump from here to a different text-edior buffer I always have loaded where I write... the place I wrote a lot... an awful lot ***before*** (b4) publishing so much publically.
+That's what I do to jump from here to a different text-edior buffer I always have loaded where I write...
+The place I wrote a lot... an awful lot ***before*** (b4) publishing so much publicly.
 Before that, I worked out of paper journals mostly.
 I just couldn't see the clear cut advantage of digital.
 It's not like I was really going to publish what I wrote in a journal-writing off-the-cuff free-form style, was I?
 Nahhh.
 And search, to